MinenhleNkosi/AngularMastery/1. Understanding Components & UI/Notes/Components.md

     <router-outlet />
 ```

 Which is what we see get rendered when we run the application.
-Meaning